-We are supporting partners in Benin, Cote d’Ivoire, Guinea, Myanmar, Nepal, Pakistan, Senegal, Sierra Leone, South Sudan and Uganda.
+We are supporting partners in Benin, Cote d’Ivoire, Guinea, Cameroon, Myanmar, Nepal, Pakistan, Senegal, Sierra Leone, South Sudan and Uganda.
 This includes editorial guidance on how best to cover the emergency, the provision broadcast equipment such as antennae to reach more audiences, and funding for content production and broadcast.

 A central “COVID-19 Editorial Hub” of highly-experienced journalists and a health specialist is offering support across all countries with fact-checking, content production and guidance.

 Through a partnership with the Institute for Strategic Dialogue (ISD) and the Centre for the Analysis of Social Media (CASM), our COVID-19 Editorial Hub will be fed with systematic mapping of (dis)information trends on Facebook in 6 African countries (Mali, Niger, Burkina, CAR, DRC, Cameroon).